 1. Preheat oven to 400°F. Line a rimmed sheet pan with foil and spray generously with non-stick cooking spray or just spray the pan generously with non-stick cooking spray.

-3. Bake nachos for 15-20 minutes, rotating sheet pan halfway through, until cheese is melted and starting to turn golden brown in spots.
+3. Bake the nachos for 15-20 minutes, rotating the sheet pan halfway through the baking time, until the cheese is melted and starting to turn golden brown in spots.

 4. Remove from oven and let rest a few minutes before serving.
 Serve with guacamole, sour cream, salsa and hot sauce.